-In connection with this offering, our executive officers, directors, certain of our other stockholders affiliated with certain of our directors, and entities affiliated with OrbiMed Private Investments, have entered into lock-up agreements with the underwriters, subject to certain exceptions, not to dispose of or hedge any of their common stock or securities convertible into or exchangeable for shares of common stock during the period from the date of this prospectus continuing through the date 90 days (or 30 days, in the case of entities affiliated with OrbiMed Private Investments) after the date of this prospectus, except with the prior consent of Morgan Stanley & Co.
+In connection with this offering, our executive officers, directors, and certain of our other stockholders affiliated with certain of our directors have entered into lock-up agreements with the underwriters, subject to certain exceptions, not to dispose of or hedge any of their common stock or securities convertible into or exchangeable for shares of common stock during the period from the date of this prospectus continuing through the date 90 days after the date of this prospectus, except with the prior consent of Morgan Stanley & Co.
 LLC and Goldman Sachs & Co.
 LLC.
 See the section titled "Underwriting" for additional information.